Uwe Johnson: Life

-Beginning in 1953, Johnson worked on his first novel, Ingrid Babendererde, which was rejected by various publishing houses and remained unpublished during his lifetime.

-In 1956, Johnson's mother left for West Berlin.
-As a result, he was not allowed to take a normal job in East Germany.
-Unemployed for political reasons, he translated Herman Melville's Israel Potter: His Fifty Years of Exile (the translation was published in 1961) and began to write the novel Mutmassungen über Jakob, published in 1959 by Suhrkamp in Frankfurt am Main.
-Johnson himself moved to West Berlin at this time.
+U. Johnson began to write the novel Mutmassungen über Jakob (Speculations about Jakob), published in 1959 in Frankfurt a.
+M with publisher Suhrkamp Verlag, the same year when The Tin Drum by G. Grass and Billard um halb zehn (Billiards at half-past ten) by H. Böll were published.
+After 2 years, Johnson moved to West Berlin in 1961.
 He promptly became associated with Gruppe 47, which Hans Magnus Enzensberger once described as "the Central Café of a literature without a capital".

 During the early 1960s, Johnson continued to write and publish fiction, and also supported himself as a translator, mainly from English, and as an editor.
 He travelled to America in 1961.
 The following year he was married, had a daughter, received a scholarship to Villa Massimo, Rome, and won the Prix International.

 In 1964 he wrote reviews for the Tagesspiegel of television programmes broadcast from East Germany, published later under the title Der 5.
 Kanal [The Fifth Channel], 1987).
 In the same year he also published a collection of stories, Karsch, und andere Prosa (Karsch, and Other Prose), and, two years later, Zwei Ansichten (Two Views).

 In 1965, Johnson travelled again to the United States.
 He then edited Bertolt Brecht's Me-ti.
 Buch der Wendungen.
 Fragmente 1933–1956 (Me-ti: the Book of Changes.
 Fragments, 1933–1956).
 From 1966 to 1968, he worked in New York City as a textbook editor at Harcourt, Brace & World, and lived with his wife and their daughter in an apartment at 243 Riverside Drive (Manhattan).
 In 1967, he began work on his magnum opus, Jahrestage, and edited Das neue Fenster (The New Window), a textbook of German-language readings for English-speaking students learning German.

 In February 1967, the Kommune 1 moved into Johnson's apartment building in West Berlin.
 He first learned in a newspaper report about a plan for a "pudding attack" on the U.S. Vice-President Hubert Humphrey.

 Returning to West Germany in 1969, Johnson became a member of both its PEN Center and its Akademie der Künste (Academy of the Arts).
 In 1970, he published the first volume of his Jahrestage (Anniversaries).
 Two more volumes were to follow in the next three years, but the fourth volume did not appear until 1983.

 In 1972, Johnson became Vice President of the Academy of the Arts and edited Max Frisch's Tagebuch 1966–1971.